-As the first measurements of ICM velocities are expected soon, there are several questions that must be addressed before we can analyze and interpret the ASTRO-H data in a meaningful way.
-How well can ASTRO-H measure and separate bulk and turbulent motions in clusters?
+The X-ray Astronomy Recovery Mission (XARM) will continue the legacy of the short-live Hitomi mission.
+Its X-ray micro-calorimeter, Resolve is identical to the Soft X-ray Spectrometer (SXS) onboard Hitomi.
+It will measure turbulent and bulk motions in the ICM for a larger sample of clusters, and at larger cluster-centric radii beyond the cluster core.
+Such measurements will, for example, enable us to identify the role of mergers and accretion in driving gas motions in cluster cores and outer regions, as well as to constrain the level of non-thermal pressure and the hydrostatic mass bias of galaxy clusters.
+There are several questions that must be addressed before we can analyze and interpret the XARM data in a meaningful way.
+How well can XARM measure and separate bulk and turbulent motions in clusters?
 What are optimal observing and analysis strategies?
-Can we use ASTRO-H to measure the non-thermal pressure in the ICM and correct for the hydrostatic mass bias of galaxy clusters?
+How can we use XARM to measure the non-thermal pressure in the ICM and correct for the hydrostatic mass bias of galaxy clusters?